digital-explorers-2/.github/profile/README.md

 ### Lecturers:
 * *Interaction Design Workshop* —— **Mustafa Can Özdemir** / `Rajaztlu`
 * *Application Programming* —— **Raimo Pregel** / `raimopew`

+* Important: Lectures take place physically in classroom **S-244**.
+It is in Silva building **2nd floor**.
+For directions, you can take a look at our Campus: https://www.tlu.ee/en/campus
+* Tallinn University Address: Narva road 29, Tallinn.